LinkedIn is the world's largest professional network, with a mission to connect the world's professionals to make them more productive and successful

 - For other conversation triggers - such as job changes and birthdays, check your notifications.
 Get in touch if it's relevant to do so.

-- Share an article, photo, video or idea with your network - share something at least once a week to stay in front of your network.
+- Share an article (think of this as a long-form alternative to a standard update), photo, video or idea with your network - share something at least once a week to stay in front of your network.

 - Use hashtags at the end of your content so that LinkedIn users and editors can find your posts if they are searching.

 - Like, comment and share on content posted by your network.
 Do it when you wish to get in front of them, but remember everyone else in your network will see your activity in their newsfeed.

 - Mention people within your content - they will receive a notification when you need this.